ThomasRochefortB/open-agentinstruct/README.md

-# open-agentinstruct
+# open-agentinstruct [WIP]

-An open-source recreation of the AgentInstruct agentic workflow.
+An open-source recreation of the [AgentInstruct](https://arxiv.org/pdf/2407.03502v1) agentic workflow.
+[WIP]

+Let's plan the implementation to recreate the results of the paper.
+They implement AgentInstruct flows for 17 capabilities.
+We will start with a subset of:
+- Reading comprehension

+### Which model will we support?
+The paper uses Mistral-7b and compares to Mistral-7b instruct.
+To limit the hardware requirements at the start, we will use:

+-  [Llama-3.2-1B](https://huggingface.co/meta-llama/Llama-3.2-1B) and compare to its [instruct version](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct)

+### TO-DO:

+- [ ] Finetuning pipeline
+- [ ] Benchmarking pipeline.
+We should be able to evaluate the performance of the - instruct baseline on the selected benchmarks

+---
 ## Table of Contents

 - [Introduction](#introduction)